Understanding the Activity Execution Context

 The AEC provides a composite activity with the ability to execute (ExecuteActivity) or cancel (CancelActivity) a child activity.
 It can also close itself through the CloseActivity method.
 These are the only execution status changes that a parent activity can control through the AEC.
 All other activity states are controlled by the workflow runtime engine.

 The AEC has a property called ExecutionContextManager that enables it to generate new AECs.
 These AECs are generated every time a parent activity, such as a WhileActivity activity, ReplicatorActivity activity, or ConditionedActivityGroup activity, runs its child activities more than once.
 Each iteration creates a cloned activity with its own AEC, so that these various instances of child activities can run independently (and possibly in parallel in the case of the ReplicatorActivity activity).

-An AEC can only be completed when its associated activity is in the Closed or Initialized state.
+|An AEC can be completed only when its associated activity is in the Closed or Initialized state.|

-An activity can only close when all spawned execution contexts (CreateExecutionContext) have been completed (CompleteExecutionContext).
+An activity can close only when all spawned execution contexts (CreateExecutionContext) have been completed (CompleteExecutionContext).
 Violation of this behavior causes an exception to be thrown by the workflow runtime engine.